sphinx-software/horse-racing-interview/README.md

 *Please see the `index.html` for more detail.*

-*We already have a `bower.json` file that setup with jQuery & bootstrap already.
+*We already have a `bower.json` file that setup with jQuery & bootstrap.
 So just use them freely, and if you need other library?
 No problem, just `bower install` them.*

 *Googling is allowed! yay! :heart:*